AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers

-\textbf{Utterance-Level Objective.} The utterance-level loss $\mathcal{L}_u$ aligns the student’s global representation by minimizing the L2 distance between the encoder’s class token and the teacher’s utterance-level target, computed as the mean over the teacher pooled tokens, following~\cite{eat-24}.
+\textbf{Clip-Level Objective.}\quad The clip-level loss $\mathcal{L}_u$ (corresponding to EAT’s utterance-level loss in~\cite{eat-24}) aligns the student’s global representation by minimizing the L2 distance between the encoder’s class token and the teacher’s clip-level target, computed as the mean over the teacher pooled tokens, following~\cite{eat-24}.

-\textbf{Contrastive Regularization.} Inspired by SimCLR~\cite{simclr-20}, we introduce a contrastive loss to promote stability and robustness across masked views of the same input sample.
+\textbf{Contrastive Regularization.}\quad Inspired by SimCLR~\cite{simclr-20}, we introduce a contrastive loss to promote stability and robustness across masked views of the same input sample.
+In the context of AaSP, this consistency-promoting signal is intended to help the model use AaPE-derived features more reliably across different masked observations of the same audio.
 For each view, the student’s visible tokens are averaged to a single vector, which is fed to a two-layer MLP with hidden dimension equal to half the embedding dimension and GELU activation, followed by a linear output layer; the MLP output is the embedding $\tilde{\mathbf{z}}_i$.
 All embeddings are L2-normalized before similarity computation, allowing the dot product to represent cosine similarity.
 The temperature is fixed to $\tau=0.2$.
 For each $\tilde{\mathbf{z}}_i \in \widetilde{\mathcal{Z}}_\text{vis}$, all pairwise combinations of different masks (views) from the same sample (i.e., ${}_M\mathrm{C}_2$) are treated as positives, and embeddings from other samples in the batch serve as negatives.
 The InfoNCE-based contrastive loss~\cite{simclr-20} is